How to Make Stretch Bracelets

 7. Now the hardest part!
 Be patient and let the glue dry for a few hours before wearing your bracelet.

 If you have additional questions about how to make stretch bracelets or another bracelet making questions, go ahead and ask in the comments below.
-Now Go MAKE BRACELETS!
+Have fun making your bracelets!